CoSoDocs/Guide/docs/source/pro-features.rst

 `Click here <https://countersocial.documize.com/s/c2irfhkp0nhtab602ne0/coso-realms>`_ to access the CoSoRealm's User Guide.

 .. attention:: Safari web browser and all iOS devices (iPhone and iPad) are not supported.
 To access Realms, we recommend using Chrome, Brave, or Edge browsers at this time.
 Please allow 1-2 minutes for the platform to authenticate your PRO subscription when you log in for the first time.

-Movie Nights
-^^^^^^^^^^^^
-All PRO users are invited to join us for for Movie Night inside the CoSoRealm’s Movie Theatre.
-Showings are typically every Friday at 6pm PST / 9pm EST, but the days and times may change.

-Follow the @MovieNights account for the upcoming schedule of films including special screenings and events catering to members located in different time zones.
-You can visit the Movie Night Theatre at https://movienights.counter.social.

 CoSoCall